AA & PI Students

 • Hot/cold flashes

-Pressure to Excel - We hear from many API students who feel the pressure to be in a major that will lead to a financially lucrative career.
+Pressure to Excel - We hear from many AA & PI students who feel pressure to pursue a major that will lead to a financially lucrative career.
 The driving forces include wanting to help out the family after graduation and/or wanting to fulfill the family's hopes and dreams.
-This pressure can be extremely stressful when students find themselves in majors for which they are not suited -- either in interest or ability.
+This pressure can be extremely stressful when students find themselves in majors they are not suited for, either in interest or ability.

-Serving as the Family Representative - A majority of our API students come from families where English is the second language.
-Family obligations might include helping with activities such as: translating for your non-English speaking parents and other family members at doctor's appointments, caring for younger siblings, and taking care of official school business for yourself or your siblings.
-API students with these types of family pressures may feel pulled between attending to family needs versus studying for classes.
+Serving as the Family Representative - A majority of our AA & PI students come from families where English is a second language.
+Family obligations might include helping with activities such as translating for your non-English-speaking parents and other family members at doctor's appointments, caring for younger siblings, and handling official school business for yourself or your siblings.
+AA & PI students with these types of family pressures may feel pulled between attending to family needs and studying for classes.

 Perfectionism - Berkeley students are known for being driven to achieve.
 Indeed, it was this motivation that helped you earn a spot at this top-notch university.
 Once enrolled at UC Berkeley, the reality of no longer being in the top 5% of the class can be very difficult.

-First Generation College Students - Being the first one in the family to attend college is a significant accomplishment and a challenge.
+First-Generation College Students - Being the first in the family to attend college is a significant accomplishment and a challenge.
 Family members, while very proud, may not necessarily understand the pressures of college life at Cal.
 This can leave you navigating uncharted territories with minimal guidance from your family members.

-Cultural and Intergenerational Conflicts - Cultural and Intergenerational Conflicts Whether you are a 5th-generation or 1st-generation API, you might feel caught between two worlds – the Eastern and Western cultures.
+Cultural and Intergenerational Conflicts - Whether you are a 5th-generation or 1st-generation AA & PI, you might feel caught between two worlds – the Eastern and Western cultures.
 The expectations of mainstream society may differ in dramatic or subtle ways from the expectations of your family and culture.
 For example, the Eastern orientation emphasizes the needs of the family, while the Western orientation focuses on the individual's needs.

-Communication Styles - Respect and deference to authority are values shared by many API communities.
-The questioning of elders and the voicing of a contrary opinion is generally discouraged.
-For some API students, this has meant having less experience with formulating and championing a point of view, which is highly valued in the Western academic arena.
+Communication Styles - Respect and deference to authority are values shared by many AA & PI communities.
+The questioning of elders and the voicing of contrary opinions are generally discouraged.
+For some AA & PI students, this has meant having less experience with formulating and championing a point of view, which is highly valued in the Western academic arena.

 Ethnic Identity Issues - One of the tasks of young adulthood is to determine personal values and life goals; in other words, this is the time you are beginning the process of defining who you are.
-This could be the first time you are exploring what it means to be an API and how this might impact how you view and interact with the world.
+This could be the first time you are exploring what it means to be an AA & PI and how this might impact how you view and interact with the world.

 Model Minority Label - For some students, Cal can be an isolating and perhaps even hostile environment.
-Racial and cultural stereotypes and other biases can create tension among student groups.
-How common is it to hear complaints of API students "ruining the curve?"
-And how are you impacted when you are not ruining the curve (i.e., you are not doing as well as the stereotypes would suggest)?
+Racial and cultural stereotypes, as well as other biases, can create tension among student groups.
+How common is it to hear complaints of AA & PI students "ruining the curve," And how are you impacted when you are not ruining the curve (i.e., you are not doing as well as the stereotypes would suggest)?

 Finances - Many students need to work while attending school.
 The time spent at a job or jobs often affects a student's study time, limits leadership skill-building through extracurricular activities, and presents a barrier to establishing a social support network at Cal.

-Post-traumatic Stress Disorder - APIs have experienced trauma before and following their immigration to the United States.
+Post-traumatic Stress Disorder - AA & PIs have experienced trauma before and following their immigration to the United States.

 Barriers to Getting Help

-Even though there has been an increase in the use of mental health services at UHS and APIs make up 35% of the student population at UC Berkeley, APIs underutilize counseling services as compared to Caucasian students.
-Some of the reasons why fewer APIs seek out counseling could include:
+Even though there has been an increase in the use of mental health services at UHS, and AA & PIs make up 35% of the student population at UC Berkeley, AA & PIs underutilize counseling services as compared to Caucasian students.
+Some of the reasons why fewer AA & PIs seek out counseling could include:

-• Cultural stigma associated with mental health and seeking help.
+• Cultural stigma is associated with mental health and seeking help.

 • Belief that you can do this on your own or can "will" yourself to get better.